To issue a buyer credit? Or not to issue a buyer credit?

 For the buyer, the simplest option is to have the seller complete the repairs BEFORE the deal is done.
 This way, they can enjoy their new home immediately knowing that all issues are resolved (confirmed by a re-inspection before closing).

-If a buyer credit is issued?
-Don’t wait!
+- Don’t wait!
 Get the repairs done immediately not only to ensure the home is in good health today, but to prevent the pain of larger, more costly repairs in the future.

-And avoid the slippery slope that has befallen many a homeowner.
+Do these things and you’ll avoid the slippery slope that has befallen many a homeowner.

 PunchList is your closing repair specialist, providing timely online estimates an all-in-one solution that knocks out the repairs without the stress and effort.
 See how it works here.